studyrathour/tooken-bot/README.md

 1. User starts the bot with `/start`
 2. Bot presents buttons to join all required channels
 3. User joins all channels and clicks "Check Membership"
-4. Bot verifies membership and generates a 10-digit token
+4. Bot verifies membership and generates a 12-character token with mixed characters
+5. Token is displayed with a "Copy Token" button
-5. User enters token on your website
+6. User clicks the button to acknowledge copying and uses the token on your website
-6. Website calls `/verify-token` to validate the token
+7. Website calls `/verify-token` to validate the token
-7. If valid, token grants 24-hour access to the website
+8. If valid, token grants 24-hour access to the website
-8. Token can only be used once
+9. Token can only be used once

 ## Logging